Muhamad Ridwan (footballer, born June 2000)

-Muhamad Ridwan (born 13 June 2000) is an Indonesian professional footballer who plays as a forward for Liga 1 club Dewa United, on loan from club Persik Kediri.
+Muhamad Ridwan (born 13 June 2000) is an Indonesian professional footballer who plays as a forward for Liga 1 club Semen Padang.

 Club career

 Sriwijaya

 He was signed for Sriwijaya to play in Liga 1 in the 2018 season.

 Persela Lamongan

 In 2019, Ridwan signed a one-year contract with Indonesian Liga 1 club Persela Lamongan.
 He made his debut on 22 May 2019 in a match against Persipura Jayapura in the Liga 1.
 On 22 May 2019, Ridwan scored his first goal for Persela Lamongan against Persipura Jayapura in the 81st minute at the Surajaya Stadium, Lamongan.

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persik Kediri

 In 2021, Ridwan signed a one-year contract with Indonesian Liga 1 club Persik Kediri.
 He made his league debut on 28 November 2021 in a match against Persebaya Surabaya at the Manahan Stadium, Surakarta.
 On 3 December 2021, Ridwan scored his first goal for Persik against Persita Tangerang in the 83rd minute at the Sultan Agung Stadium, Bantul.